flpr0fkwindows/a-flipper-zero-basusb-code/README.md

 3. Open qFlipper and wait until it shows Connected
 4. Go to SD Card → badusb
 5. Place the payload file inside the badusb folder
-6. Safely disconnect your Flipper Zero
+6. disconnect your Flipper Zero
+7. Now when its done connect it to a Computer and run the Badusb

 ──────────────────────────────